uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/testing.md

 In all test cases the report is sent to the regional Genomic Clinical Data Reporsitory (CDR).

+### Round Robin Tests (NHS Trust EPR -> LIMS -> EPR)

+Diagnostic Testing are ordered and performed within the region, patient can be from within or outside the region.

 | Given Patient | with ODS         | and Order Facility | then report is sent to NHS Trust              | and ICS Application       |
 |---------------|------------------|--------------------|-----------------------------------------------|---------------------------|
 | Manchester    | F81399 (QOP)     | RBS                | RBS (Alder Hey)                               | QOP GMCR                  |